|

 Tunes from Bernie Waugh, taken from Waugh's collection "282

-tunes played at their Post
+at their Post

 Gathering Slow Jam.
 And last but not least, for excellent,